-The North Fork of the Koyukuk flows from the south flank on the Arctic Divide through broad, glacially carved valleys in the rugged Endicott Mountains of the Central Brooks Range.
-It passes between Boreal Mountain and Frigid Crags dubbed the "Gates to the Arctic" by Bob Marshall.
+The North Fork of the Koyukuk flows from its headwaters on the south flank of the Arctic Divide through broad, glacially carved valleys in the rugged Endicott Mountains of the Central Brooks Range.
+The river bisects the iconic Frigid Crags and Boreal Mountain, dubbed the "Gates to the Arctic" by Bob Marshall.
 The North Fork joins the Middle Fork and can be run all the way to Bettles Field.

 102 mi / 164 km inside Gates of the Arctic National Park & Preserve

 The North Fork Koyukuk River is immersed in some of the most spectacular scenery found in the central Brooks Range, including the iconic Gates of the Arctic.

 Frigid Crags and Boreal Mountain form the Gates of the Arctic, the iconic passage to the Gates of the Arctic National Park, as described by Robert Marshall.
 Within the central Brooks Range, the Endicott Mountains’ rugged peaks transition into large glacial valleys.
 Mount Doonerak, the highest mountain on the North Fork (at 7,610 feet), provides a significant contrast in size to adjacent peaks.
 Gray Mountain, Blackface Mountain, and Redstar Mountain exemplify the differences in coloration among the mountains in the area.
 The alpine regions of the North Fork present characteristically impressive views throughout this stretch of river.